 #10 Snake plant

 Sansevieria trifasciata – makes a great addition to any living space.
-It goes by many names, including: ”mother-in-law’s tongue”…nice… “Saint George’s sword”, “snake plant” and viper’s bowstring hemp” – because it is one of the sources for plant fibers used to make bowstrings, awesome.
+It goes by many names, including: ”mother-in-law’s tongue”…nice… “Saint George’s sword”, “snake plant” and viper’s bowstring hemp” – because it is one of the sources for plant fibres used to make bowstrings, awesome.
 The snake plant (which seems to be its most common name in the US) can easily tolerate neglect and responds well to good care, it does well in shaded locations, or sunny ones left by the window, for example (where I keep mine).
 Coming in a variety of sizes the snake plant would make an awesome addition to any masculine living space.
 Buy a large one for your floor, or a smaller one for a shelf to add some life and color to your home.